vorpalhex/jailbird/readme.md

 ## Setup

+Jailbird has two parts: a Twine format and an executable.
+To get the executable, you can use `npm install -g jailbird`.

+To install the twine format for Tweego, you'll need to download the /format folder and install it into your tweego story-formats directory.

+To install the twine format for Twine itself, you can just drop in a link to the JSON file.

+Docker image with a preconfigured Tweego is coming soon!

 ## Community

 Wrote a compatible engine or your own converter?
 Pulled our tools into other languages?
 Please open a PR or an issue and add your project!
 The more people who contribute, the better Jailbird can become.